atomicflag/angonoka/README.md

 ### Time estimation

-:warning: *Only average (expected) time estimation is available at the moment.* :warning:

 Time estimation side of Angonoka builds a histogram of likely completion times.
 It makes a statistical model and runs the simulation enough times to estimate the most likely durations, taking into account performance and task duration variations.

 To output a histogram: